Skip to main content

 External Modules

-• Can be installed with the package manager pip
+• Installable via the package manager pip

 Examples

-Some examples of external modules are:
+Examples of popular external modules include:

-• requests: send HTTP requests
+• requests — sending HTTP requests

-• openpyxl: work with Excel files
+• openpyxl — working with Excel files

-• pandas: data analysis
+• pandas — performing data analysis

 Want to learn more?